orson88/training_serving_basic/README.md

 * Poetry

 Installation:
-`cd into/the/cloned/repo/`
+⋅⋅⋅`cd into/the/cloned/repo/`
-`poetry install`
+⋅⋅⋅`poetry install`

 Usage:
-`uvicorn main:app --reload`
+⋅⋅⋅`uvicorn main:app --reload`
-Now it should be accessible via localhost:8000
+⋅⋅⋅Now it should be accessible via localhost:8000

 Docs:
-`localhost:8000/docs`
+⋅⋅⋅`localhost:8000/docs`